aiamlucas/c-the-universe-and-everything/c/libft/libft-exploration.md

 - Memory-heavy: allocates a new string for every chunk.
 - Needs careful cleanup if any ```malloc()``` call fails.
-- Doesn’t handle escaped delimiters or nested structures — just raw split logic.
+- Doesn’t handle escaped delimiters or nested structures, just raw split logic.
 - Performs just a simple split at every delimiter.
 It doesn't recognize escape characters or groupings like quotes or parentheses.

 ---